Lourdes Ortiz: Notable works

 Ortiz is known for her variety of work in drama, poetry, essays, and fiction.
 One of her most popular novels is Luz de memoria (1976).
 It tells the story of a man who after suffering an emotional crisis, was admitted to a psychiatric hospital.
-She subsequently published Picadura mortal (1979) which entails how a detective named Barbara Sands investigates the disappearance of a businessman in the Canary Islands.
+She subsequently published Picadura mortal (1979) which entails how a detective named Bárbara Arenas investigates the disappearance of a businessman in the Canary Islands.
 Her next novel, En días como éstos (1981), addresses issues of terrorism and violence.
 Ortiz then published Magpie (1982), a historical novel about Urraca of León.
 The story focuses on the dialogue between the queen and the imprisoned monk who brings her food.
 In this novel, the author utilizes archaic language in order to recreate the medieval atmosphere as well as to describe the strong and ambitious nature of the protagonist.
 Another one of her well-known pieces is Archángeles (1986), which is a reflection on the passage of time, and ironic and retrospective to those who were protagonists in Spain during the 1960s.